aliyaxAU/aws-ec2-self-healing/04-test-availability-zone-failure.md

 I verify the new instance is in the other AZ

-You’ll see a new instance.
-Check its Availability Zone — it should now be in the other AZ.
+You’ll see a new instance by checking its Availability Zone as it should now be in the other AZ.

-## Summary:
+## Summary

 When multiple subnets (AZs) are configured, ASG automatically shifts capacity to any healthy AZ if one becomes unavailable.